 Regulatory barriers can also prevent the emergence of competitive firms.
 Regulations can create entry barriers by imposing high costs or administrative requirements on new firms.
 For example, licensing requirements or environmental regulations may make it difficult for new firms to enter a market.

 Strategic barriers refer to actions taken by incumbent firms to prevent new firms from entering and competing.
 These can include tactics such as predatory pricing, exclusive contracts, or aggressive advertising that makes it difficult for new firms to gain a foothold in the market.

 Other barriers to entry can include factors such as limited access to financing, lack of expertise, or difficulty in acquiring key resources or inputs needed to produce goods or services.

 Overall, these barriers can make it difficult for new firms to enter and compete in a market, which can result in reduced innovation, limited consumer choice, and higher prices for goods and services.
 Policymakers may seek to address these barriers through measures such as antitrust enforcement, regulatory reform, or support for entrepreneurship and small business development.

-- Possession of rare skill or knowledge: The possession of special or rare skill or knowledge by a monopolist will make him to excel, thereby making it difficult for other competitors to come into the business.
+- Possession of rare skill or knowledge: The possession of a special or rare skill or knowledge by a monopolist will make him excel, thereby making it difficult for other competitors to come into the business.

 - Legal monopolies: Certain monopolies might be created by law which will make it difficult for other competitors to come into the business, e.g. public utilities like post office and PHCN.

-- Ownership of natural resources: owners of some natural resources prevent others from coming into business, e.g. OPEC countries and oil.
+- Ownership of natural resources: owners of some natural resources prevent others from coming into the business, e.g. OPEC countries and oil.

 - Unfair competition: Rivals may be eliminated and the entry of n competitors blocked by aggressive tactics, e.g. price wars.